inkcontent/dev-manual/docs/_sources/getting-started/quickStart.rst.txt

       //do something on menu click
     }

-In above code we have added a menu item in the INK export menu and also it's click handler is bind with the callback function.
+The above code adds a menu item inside the INK export menu.
+It also binds the menu option’s click handler with the callback function.

-Now, let's try to retrieve the INK editor content and save it to user disk in html format.
+Next, let’s retrieve the INK Editor content and save it to disk as HTML:

 .. code-block:: javascript
     :linenos: